window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'AW-1018510298');

 Ray holds a Royal Photographic Society Licentiate distinction, “The Distinction ‘Licentiate of The Royal Photographic Society” is the first level of the RPS’s Distinctions.
 Licentiate members of The RPS are entitled to use the letters LRPS after their name.
 The standard is high, but achievable, furthermore, from the Photographic Alliance of Great Britain, “CPAGB is held.
 From Adobe, an “Adobe Certified Associate”, last but not least is the title of Hon CPE from Campina Photographic Exhibitions Society.

-Ray has twice been finalist in the Bird Photographer of the Year (BPOTY), furthermore, his work has been used by the Rutland Osprey project and the BBC.
+Ray has been finalist in the Bird Photographer of the Year (BPOTY), three times, furthermore, his work has been used by the Rutland Osprey project and the BBC.

 What`s in my camera bag.....